-Speakers: From the Portuguese Workers Coordinating Committee, Chris Harman Incom in Portugal), and from the Rank and File Organising Committee, Setunday 5 April, 10.30am -Som Digners Civic Hall, Birmingham, Entrance by IS membership card
+Speakers: From the Portuguese Workers Co-ordinating Committee, Chris Harman (now in Portugal), and from the Rank and File Organising Committee, Saturday 5 April, 10.30am only-non-member. paned by a member.
+25p speakers' notes on Portugal and the Revolution).

+5pm, Digbeth Civic Hall, Birmingham.
+Entrance by IS membership card only-non-members must be accom-